aekber/matmatch/README.md

 # About

-Matmatch technical assignment application by Ali Ekber Celik.This application developed under Ubuntu 16.04 x64 OS with Java 8.
+Spring Boot-Docker sample application by Ali Ekber Celik.This application developed under Ubuntu 16.04 x64 OS with Java 8.

 The project is based on a small web service which uses the following technologies: